praveenweb/apple-health-ai-assistant/README.md

 - Go to the Health app on your iPhone.
 - Tap your picture or initials at the top right.
 - If you don’t see your picture or initials, tap Summary or Browse at the bottom of the screen, then scroll to the top of the screen.
 - Tap Export All Health Data, then choose a method for sharing your data.
 If you have a Macbook, share via AirDrop for quickly getting started.
 Else, use Google Drive to save and download.

+The export can take some time depending on how much data you have.
+Ensure your phone doesn't lock during the export to prevent interruption.

 **Step 2**: Clone repo
 ```bash